 Corporate Social Responsibility and Firm Risk: Theory and Empirical Evidence

-This paper presents an industry equilibrium model where firms can choose to engage in corporate social responsibility (CSR) activities.
-We model CSR activities as an investment in customer loyalty and show that CSR decreases systematic risk and increases firm value.
-These effects are stronger for firms producing differentiated goods and when consumers’ expenditure share on CSR goods is small.
+This paper presents an industry equilibrium model where firms have a choice to engage in corporate social responsibility (CSR) activities.
+We model CSR as an investment to increase product differentiation that allows firms to benefit from higher profit margins.
+The model predicts that CSR decreases systematic risk and increases firm value and that these effects are stronger for firms with high product differentiation.
 We find supporting evidence for our predictions.
-In our empirical tests, we address a potential endogeneity problem by instrumenting CSR using data on the political affiliation of the firm's home state, and data on environmental and engineering disasters and product recalls.
+We address a potential endogeneity problem by instrumenting CSR using data on the political affiliation of the firm's home state.

-Keywords: corporate social responsibility, customer loyalty, systematic risk, expected return, industry equilibrium
+Keywords: corporate social responsibility, product differentiation, systematic risk, beta, firm value, industry equilibrium